 If you are worried about bonfires, then report it:

 Lighting a bonfire in a public place is illegal.
-A public space is anywhere other than your own back garden - fire spreads quickly & could be toxic.
+A public space is anywhere other than your own back garden - fire spreads quickly and could be toxic.

 If you see an illegal bonfire being built in a public space, such as a park, playground, street or on grassland, report it for removal before it's lit, on 0151 233 3000 (Liverpool City Council) or online.

-If you see a bonfire being built or a build-up of rubbish/fly tipping on private land and you’re worried about safety report it to Merseyside Fire on 0800 731 5958 (9am-5pm, weekdays) or Merseyside Police on 101 – you can also report via their Facebook and Twitter (but please note they are not monitored 24/7).
+If you see a bonfire being built or a build-up of rubbish or fly-tipped materials on private land and you’re worried about safety report it to Merseyside Fire on 0800 731 5958 (9am-5pm, weekdays) or Merseyside Police on 101 – you can also report via their Facebook and Twitter (but please note they are not monitored 24/7).

 Stay safe with Fireworks